8 Calorie Bombs at the Salad BarArticle posted in: Diet & Nutrition

 Ranch, creamy Italian, and other thick, gloopy dressings are creamy, delicious and sadly, loaded with fat and calories: Just two tablespoons of the leading regular ranch dressing has 140 calories and 14 grams of fat—that’s more fat than a full-size Snickers bar.

-Opt for lighter dressings, or even a squeeze of lemon, for a huge calorie savings.
+Opt for light or reduced-fat salad dressing options, or even a squeeze of lemon for a huge calorie savings.
 But if creamy is a must-have for your salad, look for yogurt-based creamy dressings.
 They’re usually lower in calories and, when made with nonfat yogurt, swap the fat for filling protein that can make your salad more satisfying and stave off cravings for snacks as you digest.

 Croutons are stale bread, often baked in butter, then sprinkled with high-salt seasoning.
 They hang out in bags for way longer than seems safe without going bad, waiting to add 93 calories on your plate for every half-cup you add to your salad.